Choose your pass

 Have an amazing experience with Istanbul Tourist Pass®

 Whether you're visiting Istanbul for the first time or returning, you'll need an Istanbul Tourist to enjoy the city fully.
 The Pass allows you to visit over 100 attractions while still saving time and money!
-You will save up to 70% with the Istanbul Tourist Pass®.
+You will save over 50% with the Istanbul Tourist Pass®.
 You'll actually save a lot of time with the Pass and you won't have to wait in line for tickets.
 Especially the guided tours to Grand Bazaar, Hagia Sophia, Dolmabahce Palace, and many more will turn your trip into an extraordinary experience.
 Now all you have to do is check your pass on your phone and you're good to go!
 There are plenty of other advantages to the Pass that you can benefit from!
 Have a great Istanbul experience.

 FAQ